ops/developersaid/README.md

 **Hacked together by ops in 2019**

-Developers' Aid is a cartridge for VIC-20 developers to help testing and debugging on real VIC-20 HW.
+Developers' Aid is a cartridge for VIC-20 developers to help testing and debugging software on real VIC-20 hardware.

 It is based on